Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Understanding the star

 Keeping the data limitations in mind, the APT light curve does appear to show that HD 63433 was anomalously bright in 2020 and 2021 in both filters, with a flux 1-2\% above the 20 year average in V. In fact, it appears to be brighter than at any point since observations began.
 For active stars ($\log{R'_{\mathrm{HK}}}>-4.7$), the V and B brightness varies inversely with stellar activity: the more active the star, the more spots it has, and the dimmer it appears \citep{lockwood_2007}.
 Therefore, the APT data suggest that HD 63433 was unusually quiescent during the time of our mass-loss observations, consistent with the marginally lower X-ray flux observed by XMM-Newton in March 2021 compared to ROSAT in 1990.

 We computed a Lomb-Scargle Periodogram of the data and found a clear, narrow peak corresponding to the rotation period of the star.
 Both the V and B data indicate $P_{\rm rot}=6.413 \pm 0.002$ d, slightly lower than the $6.46 \pm 0.01$ d reported by \cite{gaidos_2000} using the APT data available then.
 The APT-inferred rotation period is far more precise than the one inferred from TESS and K2 data \citep{mann_2020} because of the much longer baseline (1200 rotation periods vs. 3-4).
 The periodogram also shows a broad double peak around 800--1100 d, perhaps indicative of a short stellar cycle.
 However, while there is clear non-random behavior in the light curve on a timescale of years, no periodic stellar cycle is obvious by inspection.
+HD 63433's photometric variability is typical of stars younger than 2--3 Gyr, which have complex interannual variations that are often composed of multiple cycles, compared to the simple cycles of older stars \citep{olah_2016}.